Luigi's Mansion 3: Plot

-The Mario Bros. have been invited to The Last Resort, a luxurious high-rise and Art Deco-styled hotel nestled in a mountainside area, and decide to visit it for a vacation, accompanied by Princess Peach, Luigi's pet ghost dog Polterpup and a trio of Toads that serve as the former's entourage.
+The Mario Bros. have been invited to The Last Resort, a luxurious, high-rise and Art Deco-designed hotel nestled in a mountainside area, and decide to visit it for a vacation, accompanied by Princess Peach, Luigi's pet ghost dog Polterpup and a trio of Toads that serve as the former's entourage.
 After arriving and settling in, Luigi wakes up during the night to find the hotel transfigured to appear haunted and the others missing.
-He discovers that the hotel's ghostly owner, Hellen Gravely, lured the group there as part of a trap by King Boo, whom she idolizes and had freed from Professor E. Gadd's custody after his recapture in the previous game.
-King Boo announces his plot to take revenge on Luigi and his friends for his past defeats by imprisoning them in portraits, but Luigi narrowly escapes to the basement through a laundry chute.
-With the help of Polterpup, who also avoided capture, Luigi explores the basement and comes across E. Gadd's car in The Last Resort's parking garage and finds his latest Poltergust inside it.
-Using the device, Luigi follows Polterpup to the lobby and finds that the professor was also captured.
+He discovers that the hotel's ghostly owner, Hellen Gravely, lured the group there as part of a trap by her idol King Boo, whom she had freed from Professor E. Gadd's custody following his recapture (Note: As depicted in the 2013 video game Luigi's Mansion: Dark Moon).
+King Boo announces his plot to take revenge on Luigi and his friends for his previous defeats by imprisoning them in portraits, but Luigi narrowly escapes to the Last Resort's basement through a laundry chute.
+With the help of Polterpup, who also avoided capture, Luigi explores the basement and comes across E. Gadd's car in the hotel's parking garage and finds his latest Poltergust inside it.
+Using the device, Luigi follows Polterpup to the lobby and finds that the professor was captured as well.

 Searching the surrounding area, Luigi comes across E. Gadd's Dark-Light Device in a safe and uses it to free him.
-Setting up a portable laboratory in the garage, E. Gadd explains how he was also tricked into visiting the hotel and taken hostage by Hellen, who then plundered his latest ghost collection to staff the building.
-Believing that Luigi's friends are likely trapped on the upper floors, E. Gadd recommends that Luigi finds the elevator buttons for the upper floors that had been taken from the main elevator after he secures two from a ghost he had defeated earlier.
+Setting up a portable laboratory in the garage, E. Gadd explains how he too was tricked into visiting the Last Resort and taken hostage by Hellen, who then plundered his latest ghost collection to staff the building.
+Believing that Luigi's friends are likely trapped on the upper floors, E. Gadd recommends that Luigi recovers its buttons that had been taken from the main elevator after he secures a pair of them from a ghost he had defeated earlier.
 While exploring the floors, each featuring a different theme to them, Luigi is supported further by some of E. Gadd's latest creations – the Virtual Boo communication device and Gooigi, an ectoplasmic doppelgänger of Luigi who serves as the professor's ghost-catching protégé.
 Left without any other choice, Luigi begins his search for the missing elevator buttons in order to visit each of the Last Resort's many floors.